adieyal/sd-dynamic-prompts/docs/tutorial.md

 ## Wildcards

-What if we had a large number of gems that we would like to use in our rings?
-You can certainly add them as variants along with rubies and emeralds, but this may become cumbersome with a large number of variants.
-In this case we can use a wildcard.
+What if we had many gems that we would like to use in our rings?
+You can certainly add them as variants along with rubies and emeralds, but this may become cumbersome with many variants.
+In this case, we can use a wildcard.

 First, we create a file called gems.txt
-In it we add one variant per line, e.g.
+In it, we add one variant per line, e.g.

 ```
 # gems.txt